hoangduytran/blender-manual/manual/editors/outliner/selecting.rst

 Properties Editor Sync
 ======================

-When clicking the data-block icons or any other data icon (modifiers, constraints, object data, etc.), the :doc:`/editors/properties_editor` editor will change to the corresponding tab.
-This feature can be enabled or disabled using the Properties editor's :ref:`Sync with Outliner <bpy.types.SpaceProperties.outliner_sync>` option.
+When clicking the icon (not the name) of an item in the Outliner, the :doc:`/editors/properties_editor` editor will automatically switch to the relevant tab.
+This feature can be disabled using the Properties editor's :ref:`Sync with Outliner <bpy.types.SpaceProperties.outliner_sync>` option.